-Berlin is a city for all seasons but in winter, when the temperature drops, most look inside for their entertainment, and the bars, theatres, museums and galleries come alive in defiance of the January chill.
+Berlin is a city for all seasons but when the temperature drops, most look inside for their entertainment, and the bars, theatres, museums and galleries come alive in defiance of the January chill.

 Museum Island, a collection of five world-class museums, is an excellent place to escape the cold.
 The Reichstag, Germany’s parliament building, is another.
 Of course, you can always wrap up warm and visit the Brandenburg Gate and the remaining sections of the Berlin Wall too.